wotography/DVR-timeline-version-manager/User-documentation.md

    - Save `timeline_version_manager.lua` to your computer

 2. **Access DaVinci Resolve Scripts**
-   - Open DaVinci Resolve
+   - Open DaVinci Resolve Studio
    - Go to **Workspace** → **Scripts** → **Open Scripts Folder**
    - This opens the scripts directory in your file explorer

 3. **Install the Script**
    - Copy `timeline_version_manager.lua` to the scripts folder
-   - Restart DaVinci Resolve if it's currently running

 4. **Run the Script**
    - In DaVinci Resolve, go to **Workspace** → **Scripts**
-   - Find "Timeline Version Manager" in the list
+   - Find "timeline_version_manager" in the list
    - Click to run the script

 ## Features